NPM Star

 npm test

-Any changes to src/toml.peg requires a regeneration of the parser with npm run build.
+Changes to src/toml.pegjs require a rebuild with npm run build.

 License